designs-osw/little-kitchen-website/README.md

 # Little Kitchen — Website

-A static site for Little Kitchen (Shanghainese restaurant, Staten Island).
+A static site for Little Kitchen (Shanghainese restaurant).
 Plain HTML/CSS/JS — no build step, no framework, no dependencies.

 ## Structure